-In direct challenge, black-clad protesters deface Beijing's Hong Kong office
+Hong Kong police fire tear gas as protests descend into chaos

 Some protesters pelted eggs at the walls of the Liaison Office, while others spray-painted graffiti in the latest wave of demonstrations to rock the Asian financial centre.

+Hundreds of riot police faced off with protesters, firing tear gas to disperse them as police and ambulance sirens echoed through the crowds.

-Hundreds of riot police took up positions close to the Liaison Office.
-Nearby, activists daubed graffiti on massive concrete pillars leading up to it, with the words “Restore Hong Kong, Revolution of Time”.
+Activists had daubed graffiti on massive concrete pillars leading up to Beijing’s Liaison Office in the city, with the words “Restore Hong Kong, Revolution of Time”.

 Sunday’s protest, which had proceeded peacefully along the police-mandated route, is the latest in a series of rallies that have plunged the Chinese-ruled city into political crisis.